Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

-} {\em Commutativity of~\eqref{eq:uwcompatibility} for the balloon and the noose.} Since we know the $Z^u$-values $B$ and $n$ of the balloon and the noose, we start by computing $Z^w$ of the noose. $Z^w$ assigns a $V$ value to the vertex with the first strand orientation switched as shown in the figure on the right.
-The balloon is the same, except with a negative vertex and the second strand reversed.
+\parpic[r]{ } {\em Commutativity of~\eqref{eq:uwcompatibility} for the balloon and the noose.} Since we know the $Z^u$-values $B$ and $n$ of the balloon and the noose, we start by computing $Z^w$ of the noose. $Z^w$ assigns a $V$ value to the vertex with the first strand orientation switched as shown in the figure on the right.
+The balloon is the same, except with the inverse vertex and the second strand reversed.
 Hence what we need to show is that the two equations below hold:

-Let us denote the left hand side of the first equation above by $n^w$ and $b^w$ (the $Z^w$ value of the noose and the balloon, respectively).
-We will start by proving that the product of these two equations holds, namely that $n^wb^w=\alpha(\nu)$.
+Let us denote the left hand side of the first and second equation above by $n^w$ and $b^w$, respectively (that is, the $Z^w$ value of the noose and the balloon, respectively).
+We start by proving that the product of these two equations holds, namely that $n^wb^w=\alpha(\nu)$.
 (We used that any local (small) arrow diagram on a single strand is central in $\calA^{sw}(\uparrow_n)$, hence the cancellations.)
-This product equation is satisfied due to an argument identical to that of Figure~\ref{fig:NooseBalloonProof}, but carried out in $\wTF$, and using that by the compatibility with associators, $Z^w$ of an associator is $\alpha(\Phi)$.
+This product equation is satisfied due to an argument identical to that of Figure~\ref{fig:NooseBalloonProof}, but carried out in $\wTFo$, and using that by the compatibility with associators, $Z^w$ of an associator is $\alpha(\Phi)$.

 What remains is to show that the noose and balloon equations hold individually.
 In light of the results so far, it is sufficient to show that

 where $D_A$ stands for a single arrow on one strand (whose direction doesn't matter due to the $RI$ relation.
 As stated in \cite[Theorem~\ref{1-thm:Aw}]{Bar-NatanDancso:WKO1}, $\calA^{sw}(\uparrow_1)$ is the polynomial algebra freely generated by the arrow $D_A$ and wheels of degrees 2 and higher.
 Since $V$ is group-like, $n^w$ (resp. $b^w$) is an exponential $e^{A_1}$ (resp. $e^{A_2}$) with $A_1, A_2 \in \calA^{sw}(\uparrow_1)$.
 We want to show that $e^{A_1}=e^{A_2}\cdot e^{-D_A}$, equivalently that $A_1=A_2-D_A$.